lacounty-isab/workshops/docusaurus/docs/postman/ex5-docs.md

 The value of documentation and comments will become more apparent in a **team workspace** setting.
-It keeps the conversation about the request local to the request;
-rather than dispersed across several email threads.
+It keeps the conversation about the request local to the request, rather than dispersed across several email threads.